Science-backed magnesium supplements for muscle recovery, performance, and cramping. Includes recommendations for athletes and active individuals.

 Can magnesium improve athletic performance?

-Magnesium improves athletic performance indirectly through better recovery, reduced cramping, improved sleep quality, and decreased inflammation.
-Direct performance improvements (strength, speed, power) are modest in well-fueled athletes but substantial in deficient athletes.
-Recovery benefits are significant for all athletes.
+Magnesium improves athletic performance indirectly by reducing muscle cramping, improving energy production, supporting better sleep recovery, and decreasing inflammation.
+Direct performance improvements (strength, speed) are modest unless you have baseline magnesium deficiency.
+Recovery benefits are substantial for all athletes.

 When should athletes take magnesium?

-Take magnesium 30-60 minutes before bed to optimize sleep recovery.
-This is the primary timing.
-If taking a second dose, time it 2-3 hours after meals.
-Do not take immediately before or after training — separate by at least 30 minutes to avoid digestive interference with performance.
+Take magnesium 30-60 minutes before bed for optimal sleep recovery benefits.
+For cramp prevention, take it once or twice daily regardless of exercise timing.
+Athletes should not take magnesium immediately before training — separate by at least 30 minutes to avoid digestive interference.